DigitalOcean Review – A Thorough Look at Pricing, Performance, Speed, and Security

 When you compare the resources in a cheaper unmanaged host to the equivalent package from a managed hosting provider, it's more expensive by orders of magnitude, and it's the support and management that you're paying for.
 So, in this case, if Digital Ocean is more likely to point you towards the correct resources to help with your issue rather than doing everything for you, we can't fault them for that, since that's exactly the service they're meant to provide – it's for people who don't need as much hand-holding.

 Having said that, we reached out to Digital Ocean's support staff to review it with a very quick “Hello!” just to see how long it would take to get a response, and were informed that they were busier than usual.
 It took longer than we'd like in order to get a response, but hopefully they were helping people with more pressing matters, which is totally understandable, and once again – this is a simply a different product than a managed VPS where you'll be getting a response 24 hours a day, 7 days a week, within a few moments, so if that is what you need – there are numerous options who will reply very quickly.
 For more information, be sure to check out our VeeroTech review and our KnownHost review – both companies scored very high in regards to responding to tickets lighting fast.

 Overall, if the type of VPS hosting from Digital Ocean matches up with what you are looking for, they're an excellent choice.
 Other companies that have similar offerings are Linode, Ramnode, and Vultr.
-They all start around $3-$5 per month, and will give you much better performance than a regular shared server in the similar price range.
-The difference that we wanted to highlight with this DigitalOcean review is that you're responsible for managing the server with the aforementioned options along with Digital Ocean, whereas with a shared host, or a managed VPS for that matter, you can be a little more hands off and spend more time focusing on your site itself rather than server side stuff.
+They all start around $3-$5 per month and will give you much better performance than a regular shared server in a similar price range.
+The difference that we wanted to highlight with this DigitalOcean review is that you're responsible for managing the server with the aforementioned options along with Digital Ocean, whereas, with a shared host, or a managed VPS for that matter, you can be a little more hands-off and spend more time focusing on your site itself rather than server-side stuff.